A device ID is a a type of unique, anonymized string of numbers and letters associated with a single, specific mobile device or user.

 What is a Device ID?

-- Pre-install engagement (ad clicks or views)
+- Pre-install engagement such as ad clicks or impressions

-- In-app events (purchases, leveling up, etc)
+- In-app events including purchases and leveling up

 What types of Device ID exist?

 Note: From iOS 14 and onward, users are prompted with an ATT message asking them to choose whether or not they’d like Apple to block the sharing of this ID.
 For more information, check out our collection on iOS 14 and beyond for more information.